jasonlukeball/interdog/README.md

 This library is intended to help teams working out of multiple inboxes within [Intercom](http://www.intercom.com).

-It allows teams to get a 'birds eye view' of their inboxes by sending metrics to [Datadog](http://datadoghq.com) for realtime reporting.
+It allows teams to get a 'birds eye view' of their inboxes by sending metrics to [Datadog](http://datadoghq.com) for realtime dashboards.

 For every team inbox In Intercom, two metrics will be sent to Datadog:
 1. `intercom.inboxes.inbox_name.count` - Total count of open conversations in the inbox